We may earn money or products from the companies mentioned in this post. Lori Ballen is a member of the Amazon

 What is Divorce Real Estate?

-Speaker 2: Let’s so let’s start by explaining to us what, what this niche is.
+Speaker 2: Let’s so let’s start by explaining to us, what this niche is.
 What is this divorce real estate niche all about

 Speaker 1: It’s where a real estate professional is utilized to handle the real estate transaction in a divorce.
 That includes selling the property.
 As you can imagine, there are many different aspects of a case in family law.
 You’ve got custody issues that need to be sorted out.
 You’ve got financial issues that need to be completely divided.

 There can be businesses when someone is going through a divorce that needs to be also dealt with.
 Family law attorneys and the court are very accustomed to employing and using experts in those respective fields.

 Family Law attorneys are generally not experts in real estate.
 They utilize, on a consistent basis, and have for decades, the use of child psychologists to make recommendations to the court with regards to child custody and making sort of custody arrangements.

-They utilize business valuators to assess and value businesses and then make recommendations and report.
-They also utilize forensic accountants to go through and figure out financial and tax consequences of dividing assets.
+They use business valuators to assess and value businesses and make recommendations and report.
+They also utilize forensic accountants to go through and figure out the financial and tax consequences of dividing assets.

 One thing that the family law community has never truly had is a real estate expert to handle the proper discovery as well as advice and sale of the family residence.
 There are many people who are getting divorced throughout the country who are not well informed.